ViniciusFranklin22/ECG-Acquisition-and-Digital-Signal-Processing-Using-AD8232-Heart-Rate-Monitor-/README.md

 ## Project Structure

 ### 1. Signal Acquisition with Arduino
-- The `read_ecg.ino` file contains a simple Arduino sketch that reads ECG signals via ADC and sends them through the serial monitor.
+- The `heart_rate_AD9232.ino` file contains a simple Arduino sketch that reads ECG signals via ADC and sends them through the serial monitor.
 - Sampling frequency is set to **500 Hz**, respecting the Nyquist criterion, since typical ECG signals do not exceed **250 Hz**.
 - The sketch prints both ADC values and timestamps, allowing verification of sampling frequency and period.